ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab1.md

-## Introduction to Software Analysis
+## Understanding Static and Dynamic Analysis

 Understanding the basic concepts of software analysis and metrics used to estimate the effectiveness of analysis.